 - Cancel redness using a green colour corrector

 - Use a makeup sponge for an airbrushed finish

 Always prep your skin with a soothing product

 It is really important to protect your skin from further irritation, so make sure you’re using the right skincare products.

 Start by using a non-foaming cleanser to cleanse and follow it up with a gentle non-alcoholic toner.
-Then, apply a thin layer of aloe vera gel (straight from the plant if you can get it) to help soothe sun damage.
-Go ahead with a nourishing and calming moisturiser and just in case it’s not obvious, finish with a good broad-spectrum sunscreen.
+Then, apply a thin even of layer of natural and pure aloe vera gel to help soothe the burn.
+Go ahead with a nourishing and calming moisturiser and don’t forget to finish off this routine with a generous amount of a good broad-spectrum sunscreen.

 Mix your foundation with oil

 Sunburnt skin can tend to look dry and flaky, and this could make the foundation go on patchy and cakey.
 To avoid this problem, you can add a drop of your favourite facial oil into your foundation to help it go on more easily.
 The oil will help to moisturise dry and flaky skin and also ensure that it spreads more evenly.

 Use a makeup sponge for an airbrushed finish

 When you use a brush to apply makeup, you always end up loosening some of the dead skin cells from the surface of your skin.
 While this does not really cause any problems usually, it becomes an issue on the dry and flaky texture of sunburnt skin.
 Therefore, it is advisable to use a damp makeup sponge to apply your foundation and be sure to use the dabbing and bouncing motions.